 Student Health Insurance

-Both Brandeis University and the State of Massachusetts require that all students, regardless of visa status, carry personal health insurance.
-The Health Center provides information on insurance and health service fees.
+Brandeis University and the State of Massachusetts require that all students, regardless of visa status, carry personal health insurance.
+All international students will be automatically enrolled in the School Health Plan (SHP).
+For information about the SHP coverage, costs, enrollment, or the waiver process please go to the Student Health Center website.

 - Medical benefits of at least US$100,000 per accident or illness;